Kossit73/PharmaFinancial/README.md

 The printed dictionary lists NPV, IRR, and payback metrics derived from the default assumptions.

+### Updating the Utility Schedule

+You can revise electricity, water, and steam assumptions directly from the **Utility Schedule** editor on the Input Landing Page:

+1. **Open Streamlit** using `streamlit run streamlit_app.py` and navigate to the Input Landing Page.
+2. Locate the **Utility Schedule** section.
+Each row represents a projection year with columns for the per-day (or per-hour) quantities and the applicable unit prices.
+3. Click into any cell to adjust the quantity, rate, or operating-day/hour assumptions.
+The table updates in place and immediately syncs the new values back into the modelling payload.
+4. To add an additional year, use the “Add row” control at the bottom of the table.
+A blank entry will appear that you can populate with the relevant year label and utility inputs.
+5. Remove a year by selecting the corresponding row and choosing the built-in delete action.

+All changes are reflected instantly across the Key Metrics dashboard, financial statements, and analytics tabs, so you can observe the downstream impact of revised utility assumptions without editing the underlying JSON manually.

 ## Notes

 - The IRR calculation uses a Newton iteration approach implemented in pure Python.